ayns01/ColorLens/README.md

 ![colorlensCropping](https://user-images.githubusercontent.com/18627505/60845784-423b7200-a192-11e9-9402-0bb95b05fa6e.png)

 **📸Colorlens Filter**<br>
-I could say this is the main function in this app.
-To make this colorfilter, I used matrix of rgba.
+ This is the main function in this app.
+To make the colorfilter, I used matrix of rgba.
-For example, when turning color of photo into red, code is like below.
+ For example, this is the code to change the color to red.
 ```
 float[] red_colour_matrix = {
     3f, 0, 0, 0, 0,